JoeyTawadrous/Factly/README.md

-# Tasky Open Source iOS App (Habits, Goals & Tasks To-Do List Tracker)
+# Factly Open Source iOS App (Factly - Learn New Facts Every Day)

 Learn something new on your train ride, coffee break or when you visit the loo!